prociow/sensorberg-dev.github.io/_posts/2015-03-12-Android-SDK-Dependency-Releases.md

 comments: true
 ---

-Over the last weeks, we have open sources the dependencies of the upcoming Android SDK.
+Over the last weeks, we have open sourced the dependencies of the upcoming Android SDK.

 There is currently 3 projects that are available via jcenter: